A-French-PngHash/Sport-Flutter/README.md

 There is a few different goals around the creation of this app :

 - Enable the use of the fitness app on android (which wasn't possible with the previous one).
 - Redesign the app for ease of use.
 - Optimize app by using new techniques.

 ## Specifications

 ### Exercise storage

-All the different exercises are stored in one location : lib/Data/exercises.json Each exercise is a dictionary (value) associated with a number (key) (beginning from 0).
+All the different exercises are stored in one location : lib/Data/exercises.json This file contains a "exercises" element which is a list of all the exercise :

 |Key|Type|Purpose|Required|
 |--|--|--|--|